 One, they are built around the genres, using the same tropes.

-Two, despite being there to make fun of genre, they land pretty interesting characters.
+Two, despite being there to make fun of the genre, they land pretty interesting characters.

 I don’t like to believe that these films are straight-up parodies.
-I mean, of course, all three films are genre-films and they are mocking their genres.
-Like the title Shaun Of The Dead is play on the title of the classic zombie film Dawn Of The Dead (1978).
-Hot Fuzz has the Danny say to Nicholas – “Forget it, Nicholas, it’s Sandford.” which is a reference to Chinatown (1975).
+I mean, of course, all three films are genre films and they are mocking their genres.
+Like the title, Shaun Of The Dead is a play on the title of the classic zombie film Dawn Of The Dead (1978).
+Hot Fuzz has Danny say to Nicholas – “Forget it, Nicholas, it’s Sandford.” which is a reference to Chinatown (1975).
 Gary says to Sam in The World’s End – “We will always have the disableds, though, won’t we?” which is a reference to Casablanca (1942).
-I genuinely laughed on these references.
+I genuinely laughed at these references.

 What makes them so interesting?
 What are the allegories?
 What are the themes?

 Three Flavors – Three Stories – Three Themes